unification-com/mainchain/docs/undcli-commands.md

 ## undcli tx encode

 Encode transactions created with the `--generate-only` flag and signed with the sign command.
-Read a transaction from \<file\>, serialize it to the Amino wire protocol, and output it as base64.
+Read a transaction from \<file\>, serialise it to the Amino wire protocol, and output it as base64.
 If you supply a dash (-) argument in place of an input filename, the command reads from standard input.

 Usage: